terabitez/weatherapp/README.md

 # weatherapp
-A weather app to demonstrate react development workflow and concepts
+A weather app to demonstrate react development routing workflow and authentication concepts

 - Uses tailwind for styling
 - React-router for routing